ClimateMisinformation/Scrapers/infrastructure/docker/README.md

+# Containerizing the BBC scraping script

-# Introduction
+## Introduction

   This docker container runs a script which scrapes the BBC.co.uk website for non climate related articles.
+The results are stored in docker volume  "bbc-vol"  as  "output.csv"

+## Overview
   The entry URL is passed as single arg 'url'.
-Selenium is used to set cookies and  navigate the menu.
+Selenium is used to set cookies and  navigate the BBC menu.
   A list  of  URLs containing news articles is collected from the entry URL page menu.
 The expected format of the pages is: